yktoo/yktoo.com/content/blog/0090/index.en.md

 What's it at the top of the hill?
 ![](img:2.bp.blogspot.com/-p16IkRQjyLM/Tan34M-xrZI/AAAAAAAAItc/UB8prIpOkSE/s1600/dsc01858.picasaweb.jpg:a)

-The city guide advices (in German) that das ist the Liberty Statue (//Szabadság Szobor//) of Budapest.
+The city guide advices (in German) that das ist the Liberty Statue ({{< fl "Szabadság Szobor" >}}) of Budapest.
 It's visible from nearly any part of the city.

-The hill it's located upon is called //Gellért Hill//.
+The hill it's located upon is called {{< fl "Gellért Hill" >}}.
 The Gellért Hill Cave is located within the hill, facing toward the Danube River:
 ![](img:3.bp.blogspot.com/-KiMGv08A7xs/Tan3vAtPeCI/AAAAAAAAItc/lzhyFHz3w9c/s1600/dsc01884.picasaweb.jpg:a)

 Climbing up the hill is a perfect exercise.
 There's a lot of paths and ladders leading to the top, feel free to pick up any one, but make sure it goes uphill.